-Some of Our products contain open-source software, which may pose particular risks to its proprietary software, products and services in a manner that could harm its business.
+Some of Our products may contain open-source software, which may pose particular risks to its proprietary software, products and services in a manner that could harm its business.

-We use open-source software in its products and anticipates using open-source software in the future.
+We may use open-source software in our products and anticipate possibly using open-source software in the future.
 Some open-source software licenses require those who distribute open-source software as part of their own software product to publicly disclose all or part of the source code to such software product or to make available any derivative works of the open-source code on unfavorable terms or at no cost, and we may be subject to such terms.
 The terms of many open-source licenses have not been interpreted by U.S. or foreign courts, and there is a risk that open source software licenses could be construed in a manner that imposes unanticipated conditions or restrictions on our ability to provide or distribute our products or services.
 We could face claims from third-parties claiming ownership of, or demanding release of, the open-source software or derivative works that we developed using such software, which could include our proprietary source code, or otherwise seeking to enforce the terms of the applicable open-source license.
 These claims could result in litigation and could require us to make its software source code freely available, purchase a costly license or cease offering the implicated products or services unless and until we can re-engineer them to avoid infringement, which may be a costly and time-consuming process, and we may not be able to complete the re-engineering process successfully.
 Additionally, the use of certain open-source software can lead to greater risks than use of third-party commercial software, as open-source licensors generally do not provide warranties or controls on the origin of software.
 There is typically no support available for open-source software, and we cannot ensure that the authors of such open-source software will implement or push updates to address security risks or will not abandon further development and maintenance.
-Many of the risks associated with the use of open-source software, such as the lack of warranties or assurances of title or performance, cannot be elim
+Many of the risks associated with the use of open-source effect on our business and results.